A Streetcar Named Desire

 A Streetcar Named Desire is a play written by Tennessee Williams and first performed on Broadway on December 3, 1947.
-The play dramatizes the experiences of Blanche DuBois, a former Southern belle who, after encountering a series of personal losses, leaves her once-prosperous situation to move into a shabby apartment in New Orleans rented by her younger sister and brother-in-law.
+The play dramatizes the experiences of Blanche DuBois, a former Southern belle who, after encountering a series of personal losses, leaves her once-prosperous situation to move into a shabby apartment in New Orleans rented by her younger sister Stella and brother-in-law Stanley.

-Williams' most popular work, A Streetcar Named Desire is one of the most critically acclaimed plays of the twentieth century.
+A Streetcar Named Desire is one of the most critically acclaimed plays of the 20th century and Williams's most popular work.
 It still ranks among his most performed plays, and has inspired many adaptations in other forms, notably a critically acclaimed film that was released in 1951.

+Name

+Blanche is mentioned in the play as arriving at Stella's apartment by riding in a streetcar on the Desire streetcar line.
+Tennessee Williams was living in an apartment on Toulouse Street in New Orleans' French Quarter when he wrote A Streetcar Named Desire.
+The old Desire streetcar line ran only a half-block away.

+In the 1951 film, Blanche is shown riding the car.
+In the interim between writing the play and shooting the film, though, the line was converted into a bus service (1948), and the production team had to seek permission from the authorities to hire out a streetcar with the "Desire" name on it.